Ujwal-23/Chatbot-for-FAQs/README.md

-# FAQ Chatbot
+# faq Chatbot

-This project is a simple FAQ (Frequently Asked Questions) chatbot that fetches questions and answers from a JSON file and displays them on a webpage.
+This project is a simple FAQS (Frequently Asked Questions) chatbot that fetches questions and answers from a JSON file and displays them on a webpage.
 It uses HTML, CSS, and JavaScript to create an interactive user interface, providing an easy way for users to get answers to common questions.

 ## Table of Contents
 - [Features](#features)